 Think about where you want to put each camera; is that area subject to water ingress (in which case, look at our outdoor cameras list).
 Think too about how you will power the camera?
 Some have built in batteries, others need constant power – so will need access to a socket.

 It’s also worth considering privacy; if the camera is making a recording, can it simply be played or will the recording require a password to play?
 If the recording is only accessible by app, then it’ll probably need a password.
+Will other users share your account (or be suspicious if you don’t share)?

 3. AI features